Stay committed to your decisions, but stay flexible in your approach.

 - This meeting is held by and for the team

-- Never commit to work in excess of the team’s adjusted capacity or historical velocity
+- A team should never commit to work in excess of its adjusted capacity or historical velocity

 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
-Boston, MA: Addison-Wesley, 2011.
-Chapter 9
+Addison-Wesley, 2011, chapter 9.

 Leffingwell, Dean.
 Scaling Software Agility: Best Practices for Large Enterprises.
 Addison-Wesley, 2007, chapter 10.

 Cohn, Mike.
 Agile Estimating and Planning.
 Robert C. Martin Series.
 Prentice Hall, 2005.

 Last modified 15 April 2016